Tuthusdg/tool-panoramax/README.md

-Welcome

-To install the tool you need to launch setup.sh and then you should be able to launche boite_a_outil.py
+Install the last version of the boite a outil run the setup.sh and then to lounch the tool box you have to do python boite_a_outil.py